Roboto-Automo/Roboto-Automo/README.md

 <h1 align="center">Hello there 👋</h1>

-**My name's Roberto, and I have made the first big step on my coding journey by completing the transformative School of Code Bootcamp.**
+**My name's Roberto, I made the first big step on my coding journey by completing the transformative School of Code Bootcamp in 2023 since then I have continued to learn and develop and am currently looking for my first professional role.**